PhD Assistance

 6. Thesis Proposal

-Thesis Proposal.
 PURPOSE.
 In the thesis proposal, the PhD or DES student lays out an intended course of research for the dissertation.
-By accepting the thesis proposal, the student's dissertation proposal committee agrees that the proposal is practicable and acceptable, that its plan and prospectus are satisfactory, and that the candidate is ...
+By accepting the thesis proposal, the student's dissertation proposal committee agrees that the proposal is practicable and acceptable, that its plan and prospectus are satisfactory, and that the candidate is competent in the knowledge and techniques required, and formally ...

 Therefore, in a good research proposal you will need to demonstrate two main things: 1. that you are capable of independent critical thinking and analysis.
 2. that you are capable of communicating your ideas clearly.
 Applying for a PhD is like applying for a job, you are not applying for a taught programme.